Autistic rights movement: Neurodiversity and autistic self-advocacy movement

-Judy Singer coined the term neurodiversity in the late 1990s as a middle ground between the two dominating models of disability, the medical model and the social model, dismissing both of them as insufficiently capturing the solution for—and cause of—disability.
+Judy Singer describes neurodiversity as a middle ground between the two dominating models of disability, the medical model and strong versions of the social model, dismissing both of them as insufficiently capturing the solution for—and cause of—disability.

-Steve Silberman describes neurodiversity as seeing the virtue of different conditions while taking into consideration that the conditions also convey challenges.
+Steve Silberman describes neurodiversity as seeing the virtue of different forms of neurodivergence while taking into consideration that they also convey challenges.
 Autistics for Autistics, a self-advocacy group, describes neurodiversity this way: "Neurodiversity means that—like biodiversity—all of us have a role to play in society ...and we should be valued for who we are.
 Included in public life, such as school and employment.
-For nonverbal autistics, this also means equal and fair access to communication, such as AAC."
+For nonspeaking autistics, this also means equal and fair access to communication, such as AAC."

 The autistic self-advocacy movement, made up of autistic individuals, works from a social model of disability perspective.
 For example, the Autistic Self-Advocacy Network describes its mandate as "to advance the principles of the disability rights movement with regard to autism".

 Autistic people are considered to have neurocognitive differences that give them distinct strengths and weaknesses, and they are capable of succeeding when appropriately accommodated and supported.
 According to Ludmila Praslova, author of The Canary Code, creating systems that support the employment of autistic people and their success through organizational transparency, justice, and flexibility benefits all employees.

 There is no leader of the neurodiversity movement, and little academic research has been conducted on it as a social phenomenon.
 As such, proponents of the neurodiversity approach have heterogeneous beliefs but are consistent in the view that autism cannot be separated from an autistic person.
 The movement opposes therapies that aim to make children "indistinguishable from their peers".
 Instead, they advocate for accommodations in schools and work environments and including autistic people when making decisions that affect them.
 Neurodiversity advocates oppose researching a "cure" for autism, and instead support research that helps autistic people thrive as they are.

 An analysis of data from the UK and Hungary in 2017 found evidence that autistic or intellectually disabled self-advocates are rarely involved in leadership or decision-making within organisations.
 It also showed that poverty, unpaid positions at disability organisations, and lack of support are significant barriers for most autistic people, including autistic people with an intellectual disability who wish to self-advocate.